studying

 • For all stages of the dissertation, candidates are encouraged to expect at least two weeks for faculty members to provide feedback.

-• When all committee members agree that the literature review is ready to discuss, set a date for a formal discussion with the committee
+• When all committee members agree that the literature review is ready to discuss, set a date for a formal discussion with the committee.

 • Graduate School Resources for writing your dissertation can be found here.
+We recommend that you write your proposal using a dissertation template and a citation manager.

 Step 5